When Bing Sent Me an Envo-Gram

-My Dad, Bing, wrote me a heartfelt letter just after I started college at Auburn.
-I remember smiling when it arrived as an Envo-Gram at my freshman dorm.
-An Envo-Gram is a unique and entertaining way he used to communicate because his handwriting is so hard to read.
-Creating an Envo-Gram, dating back to the 1980s, involves typing a letter on a computer that results in printed carbon copies with perforated edges.
+An Envo-Gram is a unique and entertaining way he used to communicate because his handwriting is, well, not so great.
+Creating an Envo-Gram involves typing a letter on a computer, which results in printed carbon copies with perforated edges.

-I love you too, Dad.
+I love you, too, Dad.

 FROM: